 At Mid-Peninsula High School, we believe deeply in the supportive triad consisting of families, students, and teachers.

-Each member has responsibilities and needs.
-The three members of the triad must work together to provide as many opportunities and options for the student in order to ensure the greatest degree of success possible.
-Core is the school's formalized procedure by which each student is encouraged to set and meet realistic goals and work toward academic growth.
+Each member of the triad has responsibilities and needs.
+All three must work together to provide opportunities and options for the student in order to ensure the greatest degree of success possible.

-A Core teacher is a coach and mentor who helps students and families in these areas:
+In sum, your Core teacher serves as a coach and mentor who helps you in these areas:

 - Community Building